Mishravaibhav0032/25W_CST8916_Final_Project_Assignment/README.md

 Files are named automatically and organized by date/hour/minute structure inside the container.
 ## 4. Usage Instructions
+# 1. Running the IoT Sensor Simulation

+To simulate sensor data from Dow's Lake, Fifth Avenue, and NAC locations:

+1. Open Visual Studio Code.
+2. Ensure Python 3.11 or above is installed.
+3. Install the required Azure IoT Device SDK using pip:

+bash
+Copy
+Edit
+pip install azure-iot-device
+Navigate to the folder containing simulate_sensors.py.

+Make sure your simulate_sensors.py contains device connection strings for:

+DowsLakeSensor

+FifthaveSensor

+NACSensor

+Run the simulation script:

+bash
+Copy
+Edit
+python simulate_sensors.py
+The script will start generating telemetry data every 10 seconds and send it to Rideau-IOT-Hub.
 ## 5. Results
 ## 6. Reflection